 The Outagamie Area Chapter of Pheasants Forever serves Outagamie, Calumet, and surrounding counties.
-We are a non-profit conservation organization.
+We are part of a national non-profit conservation organization.
 Pheasants Forever's mission is to conserve pheasants, quail, and other wildlife through habitat improvements, public access, education, and conservation advocacy.

 Pheasants Forever is the only national organization with a model of chapters keeping 100% of the funds they raise.
 While belonging to a larger national organization that has a voice on federal and state conservation policies, chapters are tasked with finding projects for their funds.
 Wisconsin takes full advantage of this model using funds raised for projects locally as well as other areas in the state of Wisconsin.

 The Outagamie Area chapter was founded in 2005.
 Our goal is to provide avid outdoorsmen and women an opportunity to assist with local conservation efforts in Outagamie and Calumet counties, by supporting the national Pheasants Forever organization.

 Pheasants Forever was co-founded in 1982 by co-workers at the St. Paul Pioneer Press and Dispatch, outdoor editor Dennis Anderson and national advertising director Jeff Finden.
 Both recognized a need for habitat restoration and preservation to ensure the future of pheasants and other wildlife.

 PF's first publication entitled "Rooster Tales," published in February 1983.
 This became the forerunner of today's Pheasants Forever Journal of Upland Conservation.
 The fledgling PF held its first banquet on April 15, 1983, drawing 800 people at the inaugural banquet.
 In January 2007, PF's third-ever National Pheasant Fest in Des Moines, Iowa, became the largest event in PF history, drawing over 24,500 attendees over a three-day span.